mariesophiet/master_thesis/docs/testing_tools_usage/computational_performance_testing.md

 `test_data/results/computational_performance/machine_x`

-To skip automatic parsing and retain only the raw test output, pass the `--disable-result-parsing` flag when launching the test script:
+To skip automatic parsing and only output the the raw test results, pass the `--disable-result-parsing` flag when launching the test script:

 ```
 ./pqc_performance_test.sh --disable-result-parsing